AdrianPanGithub/HoudiniEngineForUnreal/README.md

 NOT compatible with official plug-in, and can NOT work together with official one.

 # Installation
-01. In this GitHub [repository](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal), click **Releases** on the right side.
+01. In this GitHub [repository](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal), click [Releases](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal) on the right side.
 02. Download the Houdini Engine zip file that matches your Unreal Engine Version.
 03. Extract the **HoudiniEngine** folder to the **Plugins** of your Unreal Project Directory.

     e.g. `C:/Unreal Projects/MyGameProject/Plugins/HoudiniEngine`

-This Plugin will automatically find the correct houdini version on your computer, or you can specify a custom Houdini installation in the plug-in settings.
+This plug-in will automatically find the correct houdini version on your computer, or you can specify a custom Houdini installation in the plug-in settings(Houdini Engine menu/Settings).

+N.B.
+But for Steam Houdini Indie, You MUST specify your steam houdini location manually, by plug-in setting: CustomHoudiniLocation, or use "HAPI_PATH" environment variable to specify your Houdini location.

 # Usage Brief

+All official functionalities are supported by this plug-in!

-Here's a list of extra functionalities than official plug-in:
+And here's a list of Extra functionalities than official plug-in:

 N.B.
 This list is NOT completed, for details please see `Source/HoudiniEngine/Public/HoudiniEngineCommon.h` and `Resources/houdini/otls/examples`